unboxedtechnology/presentations/PITCHME.md

 - What UI is (for this presentation) <!-- .element: class="fragment" -->
 - 5 attributes that are key to a beautiful UI <!-- .element: class="fragment" -->
 - Reasons why these attributes are important <!-- .element: class="fragment" -->
-- An exercise to make this info stick <!-- .element: class="fragment" -->
+- Practice makes this info stick <!-- .element: class="fragment" -->

 #HSLIDE